• New preventative nasal spray treatment that was shown to prevent COVID-19 infection and prevent transmission in animals announced

 INNA-051 is a synthetic small molecule and would be self-administered via an easy-to-use nasal spray, taken once or twice a week, with the treatment taking almost immediate effect.
 If human trials are successful and, given the unprecedented need for drugs to combat COVID-19, this prophylactic immune modulation therapy could be rapidly manufactured at scale and be available for use soon.

 “This is a significant development as the world races to find a solution to halt COVID-19 transmission and infection of at risk-populations,” says Professor Roberto Solari a respiratory specialist, advisor to Ena Respiratory and visiting Professor at Imperial College London.
-“Most exciting is the ability of INNA-051 to significantly reduce virus levels in the nose and throat, giving hope that this therapy could reduce COVID-19 transmission by infected people, especially those who may be presymptomatic or asymptomatic and thus unaware they are infectious,” Professor Solari says.
+“Most exciting is the ability of INNA-051 to significantly reduce virus levels in the nose and throat,” Professor Solari says.

 INNA-051 was in development before the outbreak of COVID-19 to promote resistance towards broader respiratory viral epidemics.
 Unlike vaccines which are targeted to a specific strain, INNA-051, is designed to be effective for all types of respiratory infections.